geobro1992/geobro1992.github.io/_cats/poetry-corner.md

 But forget your gloves and you’ll pay the price\
 Winter in Wisconsin\
 Cold as aught\
-You won’t find me out and about
+You won’t find me out and about\
+That's what the boy scouts shout\
+Tired of string cheese and sourkraut

 Christ it’s cold, 15 below\
 And some wind chill to boot\